Workers’ Compensation Lawyer in Charleston County

 - Exposure to dangerous chemicals or substances that lead to illness or injury

-- Repetitive stress injuries are caused by repeating the same motions over and over again
+- Repetitive stress injuries caused by repeating the same motions over and over again

 - Aggravation of pre-existing injuries due to workplace environment